 FACT 3 = CHAMBERS

-There are four chamber (rooms) inside the heart.
+There are four chambers (rooms) inside the heart.
 Two of these are responsible for collecting blood, these are called Atria.
 Two of these are responsible for pumping blood, called Ventricles.
-We have a Left Atria and Left Ventricle that contains oxygenated blood, and a Right Atria and Right Ventricle that contains de-oxygenated blood.
+We have a Left Atria and Left Ventricle that contains oxygenated blood, and a Right Atria and Right Ventricle that contains deoxygenated blood.

 FACT 4 = VALVES